 In today’s hectic business environment, most companies find themselves generating anything from generous (at best) to serious (at worst) amounts of data during the course of a single business day.
-This happens every business day, and the sheer amount of data threatens to create bottlenecks (at best) in the business, or overwhelm (at worst) a business so that it loses control of its internal systems.
-So can a business function without enterprise content management, and if not, what does it need to do?
+This happens every business day, and the sheer amount of data threatens to create bottlenecks (at best) in the business, or overwhelm (at worst) a… Continue reading Do You Need Enterprise Content Management?

 Drupal may be the official content management system (CMS) of the White House, but Joomlagov.info is a tool that could help us investigate whether or not Joomla may be the government CMS of the entire world.
 This innovative project not only provides a global view of how widespread Joomla happens to be in the public sphere, it also serves… Continue reading Joomlagov.info Gives Worldwide View of Joomla for Government

 One of the most promising new trends for workplace collaboration is the adoption and eventual maturity of activity streams.
 At a basic level we can think of activity streams as the differentiators that turned Facebook and Twitter into two of the most widely used online services in the world.
 However, in the context of business intranet… Continue reading Creating a Better Workplace through Effective Activity Streams for Intranet Software

 The most popular web content management systems (CMS) run upon a web stack that reflects their origins as having evolved out of predominant open source web-technologies.
 Apache, MySQL, and PHP (which generally run on Linux but are not constrained to it) are the foundation of the most widely-known CMS platforms because they were the most effective way… Continue reading DotNetNuke for Web Content Management